 To keep our life simple.
 We will use ready-to-use overlay images.
 These are from a cool website called TheHungryJPEG and download links are there in the Resources section.
 When you download, you will get a zip file, please unzip it.
-If like me you’re using MacOS, then the folder from zip file will automatically get extracted, and the zip file will be moved to trash.
-Don’t forget to empty trash.
+If, like me, you’re using MacOS, then the folder from the zip file will automatically get extracted, and the zip file will be moved to the trash.
+Don’t forget to empty the trash.

 There are four files in the archive you have downloaded, including SVG and eps.
 We want the PNG version.
 Our images have a transparent background, so they can be easily added as an overlay to any image without the hassle of background removal.

 Once you have the PNG images in your photos, tap on the image button once again, and add one of the images.
 Adjust the size and location of your image as per your requirement.
 You can use the layout guides to center your image if that’s what you prefer.

 Using the Image Editing Controls

 Tap Done if you are satisfied.
 You can tap on the image and tap edit again if you want to make any changes.
 These changes could be made by using the controls at the bottom.
 You can add filters, adjust colors in the image, and a lot more.
 Each control has further sub-controls to fine-grain the image.
 For example, the Adjust control will allow you to fine-tune the brightness, saturation, or contrast or even add a great-looking Vignette.
 While it's not possible to discuss each of the controls and sub-controls, we will discuss the Shadow control in detail in the next section.

 Adding Shadows to Contrast With the Background